 Mars is covered by fine red dust.
 This dust gives the planet its characteristic color.
 The dust is present in the atmosphere, dominating the weather and sometimes becoming so thick that it plunges the planet into darkness.
 Its origin, its physical, chemical and geological properties have all yet to be fully understood.

 Central to dust research and instrument tests the Mars group has developed two unique recirculating wind tunnels housed in environmental chambers.
 Here parameters such as: gas pressure, gas composition, temperature and wind conditions can be controlled to reproduce those found on Mars.
 Importantly, special analogue dust material can be injected to simulate the Martian atmospheric aerosol.
 Experiments can be set up or Mars lander flight instruments can be exposed to the dusty conditions like those found on the Martian surface.
 Physical properties of analogue dust can be studied with a variety of techniques.
-The responsibility for running the wind tunnel laboratory is in the hands of Jonathan Merrison.
+The responsibility for running the wind tunnel laboratory under Institute for Physics and Astronomy is in the hands of Dr. Jonathan Merrison.

 The red planet has its name from the reddish colour by which Mars appears in the sky on clear evenings.
 The reason for this colour is a layer of surface dust on Mars consisting of iron oxides, and it was determined by Earth-based reflection spectroscopy and confirmed by optical studies on the Viking-missions and the Pathfinder mission in 1997 from which the photo below is taken (Pathfinder view).